 Is Zoom safe?
 What to know about the popular app

-Here's what you should know about "Zoombombing" and what you can do to do to prevent it.
+Here's what you should know about "Zoombombing" and what you can do to prevent it.

 COMMUNITY JOURNALIST